Companies continually search for ways to increase productivity and profitability. Most gains come from:

 Reduced costs (energy, material, capital investment).

 Many plants use advanced control and automation systems to minimize process variability and achieve productivity gains.
 Unfortunately, few treat compressed air as a process variable, so they fail to reap the benefits that these tools can offer in managing this critical "fourth utility."

 Controlling air pressure variation can stabilize a production process that depends on compressed air, increasing uptime, reducing waste and providing the foundation for increased throughput.
 With stable air pressure, header pressure can be reduced, reducing air demand and saving energy.
 Pressure/flow controllers can flatten air pressure variations.
+Figure 1 shows the pressure variation upstream and downstream of a pressure/flow controller.
 The unit limits pressure variations to the compressor room and stabilizes header pressure.